Review our resources for client conversations.

 Weighted average life to maturity (WALM) is a measure of the sensitivity of a fixed income portfolio to interest rate changes.
 WALM is the average time in years to receive the principal repayments.
 Accordingly, WALM reflects how a portfolio would react to deteriorating credit or tightening liquidity conditions.

-Vice President, Portfolio Manager and Senior Sovereign Analyst
+Vice President, Portfolio Manager and Senior Corporate Analyst

 Co-Chief Investment Officer — Global Fixed Income, Senior Vice President